 It is difficult to compare our results quantitatively to the clinical observations of gallstones due to limited experimental data to date.
 However, several of experimental studies support our results.
 Gallstone formation is closely related to the cystic duct resistance or the pressure drop [19] because the resistance or drop can cause bile stasis in gallbladder.
-Deenitchin et al [18] has illustrated that the patients with gallstones tend to have long and narrow cystic ducts.
-Jeffrey et al [34] found that gallbladder stasis is also related to hyper-secretion of gallbladder mucus for liver, which contributes to an increase in bile viscosity [9].
+Deenitchin et al. [18] has illustrated that the patients with gallstones tend to have long and narrow cystic ducts.
+Jeffrey et al. [34] found that gallbladder stasis is also related to hyper-secretion of gallbladder mucus for liver, which contributes to an increase in bile viscosity [9].
 These are in agreement with our findings.
-The results from the elastic models cannot be related directly to any clinical observations due to the complete absence of available data, however, an experimental study on this important aspect is being set up in our group.
-The pressure drop does not change much when E is greater than 400Pa.
-This suggests that for Young's modulus greater than 400Pa, the rigid model serves as a good approximation to the mechanical behaviour of the cystic duct.
+The results from the elastic models cannot be related directly to any clinical observations due to the complete absence of available data; however, our results suggest that for Young's modulus greater than 700 Pa, the rigid model serves as a good approximation to the mechanical behavior of the cystic duct.